Intermodulation Interference Detection in 6G Networks: A Machine Learning Approach: Intermodulation Interference

-\textbf{Interference measures:} If we denote $\tilde y_{k,\ell}$ as the non-linear terms of $y_{k,\ell}$ in \eqref{eq:output} (i.e., the intermodulation products) and let the white Gaussian noise power spectral density be equal to $N_0$ W/Hz, then following Theorem~\ref{thm:bandwidth_pim}, we can write the received total power (RTP) from this output signal as:
+\textbf{Interference measures:} If we let $P_c$ be the received power that correspond to one of the two fundamental frequencies in \eqref{eq:output} and let the white Gaussian noise power spectral density be equal to $N_0$ W/Hz, then we can write the received total power (RTP) in a given bandwidth as:

-where $P_c$ is the received power of the linear terms (i.e., the two fundamental frequencies), \review{$P_I$ is a term representing interference not due to intermodulation}, $P_{\text{IM}p}$ is the in-band $p$-th order intermodulation product interference power, $\mathcal{S}_1$ and $\mathcal{S}_2$ are the set of all the OFDM subcarriers belonging to the first and second carriers, and $\tilde Y_{i,j}(f)$ is the Fourier transform of $\tilde y_{i,j}$.
-The step $(a)$ comes from the principle of conservation of energy, where the energy of $Y$ is conserved whether we are composing it from all the intermodulation products of different subcarriers or all the intermodulation products and their respective bandwidths, which span the \textit{same} subcarriers.
-Here $Y_{\text{IM}p}$ is the Fourier transform of $y_{\text{IM}p}$, which was developed earlier in this section.
+where {$P_I$ is a term representing interference not due to intermodulation}, $P_{\text{IM}p}$ is the in-band $p$-th order intermodulation product interference power, and $Y_{\text{IM}p}$ is the Fourier transform of $y_{\text{IM}p}$, which was defined for a given $p$ earlier in this section.
 In the case of multi-input multi-output (MIMO) systems, RTP is computed per MIMO receive branch.
-Since these receive branches are independent and have separate hardware, internal intermodulation on a given branch can be observed.
+These receive branches are independent and have separate hardware.
 The relationship between $P_c$ and $P_\text{TX}$ is governed by the path loss as we show here later.
+Also, if we let $Y^{(\mathcal{P})}_{\text{IM}p}(f)$ be the output signal computed over the OFDM subcarriers in the PRB $\mathcal{P} \coloneqq \{\mathcal{P}_i\}_{i=0}^{N_\text{PRB} - 1}$, then with a little notation abuse we can write the RTP \eqref{eq:rtp} for the $j$-th received branch as: